Distributed Evolution Strategies with Multi-Level Learning for Large-Scale Black-Box Optimization: Introduction

-3) To validate the effectiveness \cite{10.5555/2831090.2831104} of our proposed meta-framework, we conduct numerical experiments on a large set of large-scale (i.e., 2000-d) BBO functions.
-The standard rotation operation used to avoid separability results in memory-expensive fitness evaluations, arguably reflecting the feature of many real-world data-driven optimization problems.
-Experimental results show the benefits (and also cost) of our proposed DES meta-framework for large-scale BBO (see Section \ref{sec:exp} for details).
-In principle, this meta-framework can also be extended to other evolutionary algorithms with modifications.
+3) To validate the effectiveness \cite{10.5555/2831090.2831104} of our proposed meta-framework, we conduct numerical experiments on a large set of large-scale BBO functions.
+Experimental results show the benefits (and also cost) of our proposed DES meta-framework for large-scale BBO (Section \ref{sec:exp}).